Haa Valley Bhutan: A Mountain Paradise in Bhutan

 The town of Haa in Haa Valley, Bhutan.

-The valley extends from north to south and has a narrow floor, and is surrounded by picturesque mountains and primeval alpine forests.
+The valley extends from north to south and has a narrow floor, and is surrounded by picturesque mountains and primeval pristine alpine forest.
 The surrounding mountains and forests lend themselves to outdoorsy activities like hiking and mountain biking.
 But the valley itself is a treasure trove for explorers as well, with the Torsa Strict Nature Reserve nearby.
 Of course, checking out the rice, wheat, and barley fields is a must, as is exploring the hillside terraces that grow crops like chilies, potatoes, and apples.
+This is also called as hidden land rice valley.

 The town of Haa, nestled in Haa Valley in Western Bhutan.

-But the main highlight of Haa Valley is the tiny village of Haa, a gorgeous and traditional settlement that lies far off the beaten path.
-Not many visitors venture to this part of Bhutan.
+But the main highlight of Bhutan’s Haa valley is the tiny region / village of Haa, a gorgeous and traditional settlement that lies far off the beaten path.
+Not many visitors reach Haa valley of Bhutan.
 In fact, I was told during my 3.5-hour drive from Thimphu that there are more shopkeepers than customers there!

 Prayer flags on the way to Haa Valley, Bhutan.